.png)

 Martin Ng

-Martin Ng, born in Singapore and trained in Voice at the Conservatorio dall’Abaco di Verona, has developed an extensive international career as a baritone across opera and concert stages in Europe and Asia.
-He made his professional debut at the Florence Maggio Musicale Fiorentino in Purcell’s The Fairy Queen (Sleep and Corydon) and quickly established a broad repertoire of leading roles spanning Italian, German, French, and 20th-century works.
+Trained at the Conservatorio dall’Abaco di Verona, Singaporean baritone Martin Ng has built an international career across Europe and Asia.
+He made his professional debut at the Maggio Musicale Fiorentino in Purcell’s The Fairy Queen and has since developed a wide-ranging repertoire spanning Italian, German, French and 20th-century works.

 Samy Camps